 The secretariat of ASCB is provided by the Swedish Bankers´ Association.

-Jonny Sylvén, Senior adviser, coordinates the activities of ASCB.
+Jonny Sylvén, Senior adviser, and Emil Boqvist, Senior Legal Adviser, coordinates the secretariat.

 The Swedish Bankers´ Association